ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/cleaning-up.md

 ### 4. Delete all of the kubernetes resources inside your namespace.

-In your working copy of your application code, you can use the kubernetes deployment yaml files to delete your namespace and all the kubernetes resources within it.
+In your working copy of your application code, you can use the kubernetes deployment yaml files to delete all the kubernetes resources within your namespace.

 Assuming your current working directory is a working copy of your application, and that your kubernetes deployment yaml files are in a directory called